 \item color $x$ by $\alpha$, and color the edges of the even path $C_e-x$ by $\beta-\gamma$ alternatively, starting from the edge $y$. \end{itemize}

-It is not hard to see that the new partial $3-$edge-coloring of $G$ corresponds to a maximum $3-$edge-colorable subgraph $H'$ of $G$, which due to (II) satisfies contradicting the choice of $H$.
+It is not hard to see that the new partial $3-$edge-coloring of $G$ corresponds to a maximum $3-$edge-colorable subgraph $H'$ of $G$, which by (II) satisfies contradicting the choice of $H$.
 The proof of the theorem \ref{2factorExtension} is completed. \end{proof}

 We suspect that the theorem \ref{2factorExtension} can be generalized as follows:

 \begin{conjecture}Let $F$ be any maximal (not necessarily, maximum) matching of a cubic graph $G$.
 Then there is a maximum $3-$edge-colorable subgraph $H$ of $G$, such that $E(H)\cup F=E(G)$. \end{conjecture}